Recommendation 321 (2012)1

 b. municipalities do not have sufficient resources to deliver the services under their responsibility (a situation exacerbated by the economic crisis but also by the fact that the termination of the county administration put the burden of additional tasks on local authorities) and their borrowing limits are restrictive;

-c. the association does not enjoy the appropriate standing to represent all municipalities before a Court;
+c. the Association of Local Authorities of Lithuania does not enjoy the appropriate standing to represent all municipalities before a Court;

 d. municipalities’ competences have been reduced in certain areas (territorial planning, construction, ownership of land) by relegating them to the position of procedure-executing bodies rather than policy-makers in the field of competences and no compromise could be reached which would extend the municipalities’ rights to manage state-owned land in urban and rural settlements and allow elected representatives some authority in the planning policy for their area;

 e.
 Vilnius still does not enjoy the special legal status of capital city in spite of the rather unique position it holds providing services to nearly one-fifth of the country’s population and bearing the duty of preserving the country’s heritage, while not enjoying any specific benefits arising from its special position;

 f. citizen participation and interest in local affairs seems rather low, particularly at the neighbourhood level.

 6. The Congress recommends that the Committee of Ministers invite the Lithuanian authorities to:

 a. ensure the allocation of sufficient resources to local authorities, respecting the principle that resources should match functions and duties which are vested in local government;

 b. amend Article 4 of the existing Law on Local Self-Government so that the principle of subsidiarity is specifically recognised in the field of local government, by being mentioned as one of its guiding principles;